February 03, 2022 6 min read

-Let’s be uncomfortably honest—choosing health over whatever temporary fix a bottle of chemical misfortunes brings us, isn’t worth withdrawal.
+Let’s be uncomfortably honest—choosing health over whatever temporary fix a bottle of chemical misfortunes brings us, isn’t worth the disrupting the temporary fix.

-And there lies a deeper problem, but it’s beyond the scope of this article.
+And there lies the deeper problem, but it’s beyond the scope of this article.

 The industry has managed to disassociate, even severed its relationship to matters of health because after all, “the dosages are way too small to do any harm.”
-Really, hasn’t that talking point expired?
+Really?
+I think that talking point expired don’t you?

 In the meanwhile, hair dye is barely linked to cancer and 74% of women who suffer from fibroids are just fine.

-I think it’s safe to conclude that the buzz is minimal and well within the confines of our indoor voices, even though we are walking a straight line, giving the personal care industry seldom eye contact, as we follow Kylie Jenner off a cliff.
+I think it’s safe to conclude that the buzz is minimal and well within the confines of our indoor voices, even though we are walking a straight line, giving the personal care industry seldom eye contact, as we follow influencers off a cliff.